mhaidarhanif/super-workshop-js/README.md

-# Express Workshop
+# Workshop JS :gear: Workshop with JavaScript

-This experimental repo is designed for easy learning curve of practicing and implementing these technologies:
+This experimental workshop repo is designed for easy learning curve of practicing and implementing friendly best practice of these technologies:

 Tooling:

 * Terminal and zsh
 * Git

+Documentation:

+* README
+* API Blueprint

 Web Development:

 * JavaScript and Node.js
 * HTML, Handlebars, and EJS
 * CSS, PostCSS, and Stylus
-* npm and Bower
+* npm, Yarn, and Bower
-* Express
+* Express and Feathers
-* EJS
 * jQuery
+* Angular
 * Vue
 * React
 * Webpack
+* PM2

 Web Application: